SEO & Digital Marketing

 Service pages: Add "How it works" sections.
 Break your process into numbered steps.
 Explain what clients can expect.

 About page: Add team credentials and real experience.
-“David Drewitz, founder of Creative Options Marketing, 20+ years in B2B digital strategy, former marketing director at three Fortune 500 companies” establishes authority.
+"David Drewitz, founder of Creative Options Marketing, 16+ years in B2B digital strategy" establishes authority.

 Add FAQ sections to every service page.
 Answer the questions prospects actually ask.